 Air Hollywood also has a collection of cockpits full of blinking lights and working switches for actors to fiddle around with randomly.
 They even have the cockpit from the seminal movie about air travel, Airplane!

 Regular ol’ people (with a fair amount of money to burn) can visit Air Hollywood as well as they host semi-regular dinners in their recreation of a historic Pan-Am jet.
-Next time you get jealous of the luxury travel actors must get to take part in during the course of their job, just remember, they are probably in a warehouse in LA.
+Next time you get jealous of the luxury travel actors must get to take part in during the course of their job, just remember, they are probably in a warehouse.